Umhlanga (The Reed Dance)

 - produce solidarity by working together.

 Day 1: The girls gather at the Queen Mothers palace (royal capital), at Ludzidzini, Lobamba.
-They come in groups from the 200 or so chiefdoms and are registered for security and logistics.
+They come in groups from the about 350 or so chiefdoms and are registered for security and logistics.
 They are supervised by men, usually four, appointed by each chief.
 They sleep in the huts of relatives in the royal villages, big marquees and tents.

 Day 2: The girls are separated into two groups, the older (about 14 to 22 years) and the younger (about 8 to 13).
 In the afternoon, they march, in their local groups, to the reed-beds, with their supervisors.
 The older girls often go to Mphisi Farm (about 40 kilometres) while the younger girls usually go to Bhamsakhe near Malkerns (about 10 kilometres).
 The girls reach the vicinity of the reeds in darkness, and sleep in tents.
 Formerly the local people would have accommodated them in their homesteads.

-Day 3: The girls cut the reeds, usually about to ten to twenty, using long knives.
+Day 3: The girls cut the reeds, usually about ten to twenty, using long knives.
 Each girl ties her reeds into one bundle, using ropes plaited from cut grass.

 Day 4: In the afternoon the girls set off to return to the royal capital, carrying their bundles of reeds.
 Again they return at night.
 This is done “to show they travelled a long way”.